The NFL's Most Valuable Player missed three practices last week

 Dan Pompei, the designated pool reporter, the star quarterback

-Brady appears to have slight limp but participates in all phases of
+appeared to have a slight limp but participated in all phases of

 Nor do his teammates seem concerned.